Knee Pain While Walking: Causes, Solutions, and Expert Tips for Pain-Free Movement

 ❌ Pain lasting >2 hrs post-walk

 Pro Tip: Try pool walking (chest-deep water reduces joint load by 75%) during flare-ups.
+If you have arthritis in your knees, consider walking with arthritis-friendly shoes or try water walking for low-impact movement.

 FAQ: Your Top Knee Pain Questions Answered